Awais16/studyportal-docker/README.md

 ###### Info
 * Dockerfile contains configuration for studyportal
 * docker-compose.yml file contains configurations for mysql
-* Mysql workbench can be used to import mysql data for running portal
+* Mysql workbench/Adminner can be used to import mysql data for running portal
+* Study portal itself gives overview of live data from Garmin cloud for each participant.
+Important benefit for study manager includes improvement of study protocol compliance and data completeness for longitudinal studies.